Janpot/fantastiq/README.md

 ######`GET /failed`
 ######`GET /completed`

 These return a range of jobs always ina scending order.
-Parameters include:
+Query parameters include:

 - `count`: the amount of jobs to be returned
 - `start`: the id to be the first in the result